Marlborough's high sunshine hours and temperate climate make it possible to enjoy the region's attractions pretty much all year round.

 It is very important to be aware of restrictions as there can be serious penalties for breaching them.

-New Zealand has various laws about looking after and controlling dogs and other animals.
+New Zealand has various laws about looking after and controlling dogs, cats, and other animals.
 Each council has their own bylaws so check out the Marlborough Council website for details.

 The Marlborough region features great tracks through beautiful scenery.
 In particular, the Queen Charlotte Track ride is said to be one of the greatest track rides in New Zealand.
 Find out more about the tracks available in the region at the NZ by Bike website.